2020 AC BREA KICKOFF CLASSIC

 • Teams must drop in writing prior to the application registration deadline date to receive a full refund.
 Requests for withdrawals from the tournament will only be accepted from Administrators (Contact Person or Coach) listed on the team application for the tournament.

-• Boys teams that drop after August 1st, 2017 will forfeit their entire entry fee.
+• Teams that drop after August 8th, 2020 will forfeit their entire entry fee.

 Coach or Team Administrators should review posted scores to verify scores are properly recorded and contact Field Marshal and/or Tournament Director immediately of any possible errors.
 The score card is official match record and may not be changed except under the following circumstances: